Spit-Up Management: Causes & Risk Factors In The Us

 Understanding Spit-Up: What Is It?

-Understanding this process can empower you to respond calmly and appropriately as your baby navigates early feeding experiences.
+Understanding this process can help you respond calmly and make safer feeding choices for your baby.

 Common Causes of Spit-Up in Infants